WAEC and JAMB Subject Combination for Biomedical Engineering

 Bio-medical engineers and technologists can find job openings in a wide range of global industries which may include modern health care, hospitals, medical equipment manufacturing units, industrial firms, educational and medical institutions, pharmaceuticals, government regulatory agencies and so on.
 In hospitals, they have to work closely with other healthcare professionals like physicians, nurses, therapists and technicians.
 They develop customised devices and provide advice for selecting, handling and maintaining medical equipments.
 In industries, Biomedical Engineers use their understanding of living systems and technology to design and test new products.
 Government positions often involve product testing as well as establishing safety standards for devices.

 Biomedical engineers are required in institutions engaged in medical research.
 They are also appointed as technical advisors for marketing department of medical equipment companies.
 The fast growing rehabilitation and orthopedic engineering fields apart from computer-assisted surgery and heavy research in molecular, cellular and tissue engineering also need the service of Biomedical engineer

 The SSCE O level and A-level subject needed to study Biomedical Engineering have been listed above.
-Yet, some Universities may accept D7 or E8 in some a compulsory subject instead of Credit.
-And some may accept or reject two sittings.
-That is combinations of WAEC, NECO, or GCE results.
-You will know more when you take a look at the special consideration (waiver) for this course if available.
 Some Universities may accept D7 or E8 in some a compulsory subject instead of Credit.
 And some may accept or reject two sittings.
 That is combinations of WAEC, NECO, or GCE results.
 You will know more when you take a look at the special consideration (waiver) for this course if available.
 Please take note that when you see Check, it simply means the special consideration for this course had been merge with a related course to save space.
 So it is advisable to click the link or search with the search bar..